nymtech/nym/contracts/mixnet/v2-changes.md

 }
 ```

-We have to explicitly state, as before, address of the rewarding validator which is authorized to update rewarded sets and distribute rewards to mixnodes, but also vesting contract address (since we need to know if we should call `Track...` methods), interval/epoch related parameters (so that we wouldn't accidentally try to set 10min epochs via migration :eyes:) and initial rewarding parameters that include things such as the size of the initial reward pool or the per interval emission.
+We have to explicitly state, as before, address of the rewarding validator which is authorized to update rewarded sets and distribute rewards to mixnodes, but also vesting contract address (since we need to know if we should call `Track...` methods.
+Without it we could end up attempt to call a vesting contract method on a non-contract address), interval/epoch related parameters (so that we wouldn't accidentally try to set 10min epochs via migration :eyes:) and initial rewarding parameters that include things such as the size of the initial reward pool or the per interval emission.

 ## Mixnodes